FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 ## Installing custom node

+1. Log into FlowFuse with your username and password.
+2. Create a new application and Node-RED instance, then open the editor.
+3. Click the Node-RED Settings (top-right)
+4. Click "Manage Palette"
-1. Switch to the "Install" tab
+5. Switch to the "Install" tab
-2. Search for "node-red-contrib-telegrambot"
+6. Search for "node-red-contrib-telegrambot"
-3. Click "Install"
+7. Click "Install"

 ## Adding environment variables